ghinda/ghinda.github.com/_posts/2012-03-10-css-toggle-switches-mobile.md

 The only version that worked properly was the one where the checkbox input was placed inside the label.

-After some digging, I ended up at [The Ninja's website](http://www.thecssninja.com/css/custom-inputs-using-css), who also had similar problems with his custom radio and checkbox inputs.
+After some digging, I ended up on [The CSS Ninja](http://www.thecssninja.com/css/custom-inputs-using-css), who also had similar problems with custom radio and checkbox inputs.
 His latest solution to the iOS issue was to make sure the input is topmost, and set it's `opacity` to zero.

 When applying this technique on the basic checkbox-based example, after taping the switch, the background, border, and text colors where changing, but the position of the button wasn't.